Pontic Greek music: Lyra

 The lyra is a three-stringed instrument made of dense wood.
 The instrument is tuned in fourths, typically from the highest string to the lowest string.
 Lyras come in three different sizes: the largest, about 60 cm long, is called the kapani and has the lowest pitch.
 The smallest, the zil, is 45 cm long, and it has the highest pitch.
 The zilokapano falls in the middle, both with regards to size and pitch.

 Trills and mordents are common in lyra playing.
 The player, or lyraris, holds the instrument in their non-dominant hand, using their fingers to manipulate the strings.
 Like in violin, the lyraris presses down on the strings vertically.
 They hold the bow (doksar) in their dominant hand to play the lyra.
 The instrument is not held against the musician's chin, as with the violin; rather, the body (skafí) may rest in the musician's lap, or the neck (ghoúla) may rest against their shoulder.
-The lyraris may opt to simply play, sing while playing, or lead a dance while playing.
+The lyraris may sing or lead a dance while playing.
 To produce polyphonic sounds, the lyraris presses down two strings with the same finger.
 There are four different hand positions for lyra playing, with first position being the most common.

 The origin of the lyra is unknown.
 It may have ties to the Persian kamancheh or to other Byzantine or medieval European instruments.
 The lyra is shared with other cultures in the area, including Lazes and Turks.

-The lyra remains important to the musical traditions of Pontic Greeks, Lazes, and Black Sea Turks, especially those who speak Romeika.
-In religious rural areas of the Black Sea, Islamic preachers have decried the lyra as a gavur aleti, "giaour (infidel) instrument."
-Despite its importance to musical tradition, there is some stigma associated with the lyra; stereotypes exist of lyra players as promiscuous, irreligious alcoholics.
+In rural parts of the Black Sea region, Islamic preachers have decried the lyra as a gavur aleti, a "giaour (infidel) instrument."
+There is some stigma associated with the lyra; in Turkey, stereotypes exist of lyra players as promiscuous, irreligious alcoholics.
 Some devout Muslims in the Black Sea area believe that playing the lyra is a sin.
-Nevertheless, it remains an important part of the local folk culture.
+Nevertheless, it is an important part of the local folk culture.

 Daouli

-The daouli is the main Pontian percussion instrument.
-It is typically paired with the lyra.
+The daouli is a percussion instrument used by Pontians.
 This double-sided drum is used throughout the Middle East and the Balkans, where it goes by many different names.
 A daouli is made from a wooden cylinder, usually beech or walnut, covered by goatskin on both sides.
 The instrument is suspended by a strap around the percussionist's neck and torso.
 The percussionist plays by hitting the daouli with two wooden drumsticks.
 One is thicker, and is held in the dominant hand; the other, thinner drumstick is held in the non-dominant hand.
 Sizes of daoulia may vary.
 Illustrations of the daouli appear in Byzantine manuscripts from the 800s.
 It is always played alongside other instruments, typically at large outdoor gatherings.